 Each flows into the other marks the first collaboration between Lee and Christian.
-Lee will premiere Each flows into the other in Fall 2017 at the St. John Francis Regis Chapel in Denver, Colorado.
-Lee and Christian are planning additional performances across the US later in 2017 and 2018.
-Lee and Christian will also record the two-hour work for release as a double CD on the Irritable Hedgehog Music record label in 2017.
+Lee will premiere Each flows into the other on April 7, 2018 at the St. John Francis Regis Chapel in Denver, Colorado.
+Lee and Christian are planning additional performances across the US later in 2018 and 2019.
+Lee and Christian will also record the two-hour work for release as a double CD on the Irritable Hedgehog Music record label in 2018.

 Each flows into the other takes the harmonic series and exponentially stretches the overtones.
 Over the course of two hours, the stretching is relaxed until it first reaches the traditionally referenced harmonic series and is then further compressed.
 The ultimate aural effect is a collection of concurrently sounding glissandos (as depicted in the image above), which are sliding so slowly that pitch changes are nearly imperceptible.
 These glissandos are synthesized in the electronics part and fuse in various configurations to create different timbral palettes throughout the two hours.
 As the glissandos cross into various diatonic keys, these pitches are reincorporated in the piano part and faded out of the electronics.
 Thus, the diatonic collections played by the piano are actually part of the spectral process occurring in the electronics.
 Each sound world flows into the other.